mxczfr/secret-store/README.md

 ## Basics

-To understand how the secret store works, there are two type of object to know:
+To understand how the secret store works, there are two types of objects to know:
 - The **store** which is a container that contains specifics data to keep secret.
-- The **Identity** which is a asymmetric keys pair linked to each ssh keys present in the ssh agent.
+- The **Identity** which is an asymmetric keys pair linked to each ssh keys present in the ssh agent.

-Stores are encrypted with symmetric encryption (*ChaCha20*) and the encryption key isa, for each identity, encrypted with the asymmetric public key.
+Stores are encrypted with symmetric encryption (*ChaCha20*) and the encryption key is, for each identity, encrypted with the asymmetric public key.
-For the asymmetric encryption, secret-store uses HPKE (Hybrid Public Key Encryption).
+For the asymmetric encryption, secret-store uses HPKE (Hybrid Public Key Encryption) and EC (p-256).

 When creating a store, all the compatible ssh keys (deterministic signature algorithm needed), will have the store encryption key encrypted with the public key of the linked identity.